skolekonov/fuel-kvm/README.md

 ========
 Description
 ----------------------
-This is a collection of scripts to deploy and test small Fuel clusters locally with default for Fuel network configuration using KVM hypervisor (similar to the VirtualBox scripts from fuel-main repo)
+This is a collection of scripts to deploy small Fuel clusters locally with default for Fuel network configuration using KVM hypervisor (similar to the VirtualBox scripts from fuel-main repo).
+Currently the only supported distro is Ubuntu.

 Fuel cluster deployment
 ----------------------